21+ Vault

 Tap it for syrup, admire the fall color, enjoy the shade.
 40 gallons of sap makes 1 gallon of syrup.
 Patience pays off.

-SyrupFall ColorZones 3–8
+SyrupFall ColorZones 3 to 8

 Eastern Red Cedar